DEGIRO Fees Explained

 • You select a Xetra or Euronext listing instead of Tradegate.

-• The ETF is not on the Core Selection list.
+• The product is not listed on Tradegate at all.

-Execution tip: For ETFs on Tradegate, use a limit order rather than a market order.
-Tradegate is a quote-driven venue and spreads can be wider than primary exchanges, especially outside core trading hours.
-The visible €1 fee is not the only cost component.
+Execution tip: For products on Tradegate, use a limit order rather than a market order.
+Tradegate operates on German exchange infrastructure; liquidity and spreads vary by product and time of day, so check the order book before placing an order.
+The €1 handling fee is not the only cost component.
+Currency or external product and spread costs may apply.

 What doesn’t appear on DEGIRO’s fee schedule